zemogle/zemogle.github.io/content/pages/cv.md

 ## Current Projects
-- 2017 - present : [Global Sky Partners](https://lco.global/education/partners/), global educational partnerships using robotic telescopes, through Las Cumbres Observatory
+- 2017 - present : **Programme manager** for [Global Sky Partners](https://lco.global/education/partners/), global educational partnerships using robotic telescopes, through Las Cumbres Observatory
-- 2024 - present : [Photon Ranch](https://learn.lco.global) (in development) a suite of educational resources, including controlling robotic telescopes in real-time and scheduled, a learning management system, and data analysis tools.
+- 2024 - present : **Programme manager and software developer** [Photon Ranch](https://learn.lco.global) (in development) a suite of educational resources, including controlling robotic telescopes in real-time and scheduled, a learning management system, and data analysis tools.

 ## Awards and Nominations
 - 2020 : **Lise Meitner Medal** from [Institute of Physics](https://www.iop.org), in 2020.
 This Silver Subject medal is awarded for distinguished contributions to public engagement in physics.
 The [complete citation can be found on the IOP website](https://www.iop.org/about/awards/2020-lise-meitner-medal-and-prize)